hanwenzhang123/fullstack-note/02-note/README.md

 - `<React.Fragment>...</React.Fragment>`

 #### Styled Components
-- a package that helps you to build componnets which have certian styles attached to them
+- a package that helps you to build componnets which have certian styles attached to them (CSS-in-JS)
-- use component-level styles in your applications (CSS-in-JS)
-- `npm install --save styled-components`
 ```js
 import styled from "styled-components";
 export const Button = styled.button`color: white;`	//using tagged template literal